rgantonio/snax_rebase/docs/tutorial/introduction.md

 # Introduction

 **SNAX** is an open-source platform with a hybrid-coupled heterogeneous accelerator-centric architecture.
-The essence of this system is to allow users to explore various architectural combinations of accelerators packed in a single shared memory.
+This system allows users to explore various architectural combinations of accelerators packed in a single shared memory.
 We provide useful setups, scripts, and supporting modules to make it easy to integrate new accelerators.
 The figure below shows an overview of the SNAX architecture:

 ![image](https://github.com/KULeuven-MICAS/snitch_cluster/assets/26665295/a00b8e87-48db-422d-b673-cfdd43dc6782)